On the complexity of isomorphism problems for tensors, groups, and polynomials III: actions by classical groups: Introduction

 It can be verified that, because of the identity matrices $I_{m+1}$ and $I_{3m+2}$, an isomorphism $R$ in the $U'$ part has to be block-upper-triangular, and the blocks would yield the desired isomorphism for the $U$ and $W$ parts.

 This was done for the general linear group case in \cite{GQ21}.
-For the unitary group case, this follows from the simple observation that, if a unitary matrix is block-upper-triangular, then it is actually block-diagonal, and the blocks are unitary too.
+For the unitary group case, this almost goes through, because if a unitary matrix is block-upper-triangular, then it is actually block-diagonal, and the blocks are unitary too.
 Still, some technical difficulties remain.
 For example, now the gadgets cause some problem for the only if direction (which was easy in the $\GL$ case), so we must verify carefully that the added gadgets allow for extending the original orthogonal or unitary transformations to bigger ones.
 As another example, the proof in \cite{FGS19} relies on the Krull--Schmidt theorem for quiver representations (under general linear group actions).
 Fortunately, in our context we can replace that with a result of Sergeichuk \cite[Theorem 3.1]{Ser98} so that the proof can go through.
 Finally, we also require the use of the Singular Value Theorem to handle certain degenerate cases.

 \paragraph{About Theorem~\ref{thm:dto3}.} For Theorem~\ref{thm:dto3}, at a high level we follow the strategy of reduction from \DeeTIlong to \ThreeTIlong from \cite{GQ21}, but we find that the construction there does not quite work in the setting of orthogonal or unitary group actions.
 As in \cite{GQ21}, we shall reduce \DeeTIlong to \algprobm{Algebra Isomorphism}, which reduces to \ThreeTIlong by Theorem~\ref{thm:5actions}.
 As in \cite{GQ21}, we also use path algebras.
 However, they use Mal'cev's result on the conjugacy of the Wedderburn complements of the Jacobson radical, and this result seems not to hold if we require the conjugating matrix to be orthogonal or unitary.
 To get around this, our main technical contribution is to develop a related but in fact \emph{simpler} path algebra construction, that avoids the use of the aforementioned deep algebraic results, and works not only in the $\GL$ setting, but extends to the orthogonal and unitary settings as well.
-This then gives us the reduction from \algprobm{$d$-Tensor Orthogonal Isomorphism} to \algprobm{Orthogonal Algebra Isomorphism}, and similarly for the unitary case.
+This then gives us the reduction from \algprobm{$d$-Tensor Orthogonal Isomorphism} to \algprobm{Orthogonal Algebra Isomorphism}, and similarly in the unitary case.